-These tacos are the variation of Puerto Rican emapanadillas or empanadas.
+These Vegan Puerto Rican Tacos are the vegan variation of Puerto Rican emapanadillas or empanadas.
 These tacos are very popular in Puerto Rico and you can find them everywhere.
-This is the vegan version of these tacos.

-When you visit Puerto Rico you drive any direction on the island and you’ll find food trucks, road side stalls and small kiosks serving a selection of Puerto Rican street food or “frituras”.
+When you visit Puerto Rico and drive any direction on the island, you’ll find food trucks, roadside stalls, and small kiosks serving a selection of Puerto Rican street food or “frituras”.

-These tacos are a variation of empanaillas or empanadas.
-They’re vegan, flavorful and great for appetizers, main dish or even breakfast.
+These Vegan Puerto Rican Tacos are a variation of empanadillas or empanadas.
+They’re vegan, flavorful, and great for appetizers, main dish or even breakfast.
 I enjoy these tacos with my coffee, I totally recommend it.

 Here’s the tutorial for this recipe: